jiyangbai/Poligras/README.md

 <!--<p align="justify">-->
 ### *All datasets can be accessed <a href="https://drive.google.com/drive/folders/1v0CGwxQq2sgmraaWWD9nF9OFgwdb44Nv?usp=sharing" target="_blank">[here]</a> (because of the big sizes, we cannot directly upload some datasets onto Github website)*.

 We have uploaded the astro-ph and cnr-200 (in .zip file) into the `./dataset/`.
-Before running code on specific dataset, please make sure to create file directory with same name as dataset at first, then download and unzip dataset files from the given link and put them into the created file directory.
+Before running code on a specific dataset, please make sure to create a file directory with the same name as the dataset at first, then download and unzip dataset files from the given link and put them into the created file directory.
 For example, if running on the in-2004 dataset, users can execute the following steps:

 1. Create directory <code>./dataset/in-2004/</code>.
 ```
 mkdir ./dataset/in-2004/
 ```

-2. Download and unzip the in-2004 dataset files (including the <code>in-2004_graph</code> file that contains the graph structure, and the <code>in-2004_feat</code> file that contains node features)
+2. Download and unzip the in-2004 dataset files, which include the <code>in-2004_graph</code> file that contains the graph structure and the <code>in-2004_feat</code> file that contains node features)
 ```
 unzip in-2004_graph.zip
 unzip in-2004_feat.zip